Irrational-Encoding-Wizardry/guide.encode.moe/encoding/preparation.md

 Be aware though,
-encoding a lossy audio-track with a lossless codec will just result in the same lossy audio-track with a lot more bitrate.
+encoding a lossy audio-track with a lossless codec will result in the same lossy audio-track.
+It will require a lot more bitrate though.

 ## MKVToolNix